Prokriti-G/Prokriti-Data-Analytics-Portfolio/SQL_Cafe_Menu_Analysis/README.md

 5. Identified top customers by frequency and spending.

 ## Key Insights
-- The most ordered item is a Hamburger and least ordered item is Chicken Tacos.
+- The most ordered item is a Hamburger and the least ordered item is Chicken Tacos.
--
+- The most expensive item on the menu is Shrimp Scampi and the least expensivve item is Edamame.
-- The analysis demonstrates how top customers differ in ordering behavior compared to average customers.
+- The most expensive category is Italian and the least expensive category is American
-- The dashboard enables management to explore trends dynamically and make informed menu decisions.
+- The top five highest spend orders are ordering more Italian food than any other category.

  ## Next steps:
  With more detailed or larger datasets, further insights could include seasonal trends or item combinations that drive sales.